ShadowGuardAI/.github/profile/README.md

 **Note:**
 Most creations here remain **under the radar**—private until the trials are complete.
 What emerges will be **released**, but only after the proof is undeniable.

 At first glance, some projects might seem elementary.
 But beneath the surface lies **unseen complexity**—AI-driven methods that **reshape the game**.
+It is not just about *what* the project does at **ShadowStrike**, it's about the automation of developing complicated projects, it's the *how* a project was developed.

 ### **The Method**
 We don’t build, we **test**.
 We don’t innovate, we **evolve**.